 Following the success of The Old Woman, the Buffalo and the Lion of Manding, which toured with Adverse Camber in 2013 and 2016, we’re delighted to be joining forces again with Jan Blake, Kouame Sereba and Raymond Sereba!
-Adverse Camber is commissioning a brand new show, with support from The Albany and mac birmingham, which takes Sundiata’s story forward.
-The working title for this new show is The Lion of Manding: Exile, Magic and Power and it follows the path of the legendary Malian king, Sundiata Keita, discovering what it means to be a leader, growing in skills and wisdom whilst travelling in exile with his family across the African kingdoms of Ghana, Méma and Sosso.
+Adverse Camber is commissioning a brand new show, with support from The Albany and MAC Birmingham, which takes Sundiata’s story forward.
+The working title for this new show is The Lion of Manding: Exile, Magic and Power and follows the path of the legendary Malian king, Sundiata Keita, discovering what it means to be a leader, growing in skills and wisdom whilst travelling in exile with his family across the African kingdoms of Ghana, Méma and Sosso.

 Read what Jan Blake says is at the heart of this new piece of work: